UN warns Earth ‘firmly on track toward an unlivable world’ - NewsBreak

 “It is a file of shame, cataloguing the empty pledges that put us firmly on track toward an unlivable world,” he said.

 Governments agreed in the 2015 Paris accord to keep global warming well below 2 degrees Celsius (3.6 Fahrenheit) this century, ideally no more than 1.5 degrees Celsius (2.7 Fahrenheit).
-Yet temperatures have already increased by over 1.1C (2F) since pre-industrial times, resulting in measurable increases in disasters such as flash floods, extreme heat, more intense hurricanes and longer-burning wildfires, putting human lives in danger and costing governments hundreds of billions of dollars to confront.
+Yet temperatures have already increased by over 1.1C (2F) since pre-industrial times, resulting in measurable increases in disasters such flash floods , extreme heat , more intense hurricanes and longer-burning wildfires , putting human lives in danger and costing governments hundreds of billions of dollars to confront.

 “Projected global emissions from (national pledges) place limiting global warming to 1.5C beyond reach and make it harder after 2030 to limit warming to 2C,” the panel said.